Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 Knowing your numbers is vital in the managing and growing your business.
 Most noteworthy they tell you about levels of cash, income, costs, debt and monies owing.
 They also help track expenditure and income from a project.

-Digital Accounting has an in-built suite of default reports – income and expenditure against various yardsticks such as budget, previous years and at project level via a tracking option.
+Digital accounting has an in-built suite of default reports.
+Which show you income and expenditure against various yardsticks such as budget, previous years and at project level via a tracking option.

 With Cloud Accounting you can: